kartikbh56/Pomowaves/README.md

 # Pomowaves

-Pomowaves is a customizable online Pomodoro Timer designed to boost your productivity.
-It works on both desktop and mobile browsers.
+Pomowaves is a web app built to boost your productivity.
 The goal of this app is to help you stay focused on any task, whether it's studying, writing, or coding.
 This app is inspired by the **Pomodoro Technique**, a time management method developed by **Francesco Cirillo**.

 ## 📌 What is the Pomodoro Technique?